rkingjr/Text_Editor/README.md

-# Unit 19 PWA Homework: Text Editor
+# Homework 19: A Better Notepad

 ## Your Task